Guidelines and Procedures for Submission

 - constitute a primary resource for further research and learning

 Just submitting bibliographic information does not help researchers who use Exhibit.
 Consequently, each submission must include a file/artifact.
 Submissions are not limited to text documents (any file format or type is accepted).
 Some examples of acceptable materials include:

 - journal articles

 - audio and video recordings

-All submissions will be reviewed by University Library staff to ensure stated criteria have been met for inclusion in Exhibit.
+All submissions are reviewed by University Library staff to ensure stated criteria have been satisfied.

-EXHIBIT is intended to be a permanent archive of, and provide persistent access to, deposited material.
-When authors place material in EXHIBIT, they should understand that materials will only be removed under special circumstances including but not limited to copyright violations, plagiarism, or falsification of data.
+Exhibit is intended to be a permanent archive of, and provide persistent access to, deposited material.
+Submitted materials will only be removed under special circumstances including but not limited to copyright violations, plagiarism, or falsification of data.
 When contributors leave the University, their material will remain in the repository.